kghose/lekha.nvim/README.md

 # Notes

-1. I had little trouble writing the NeoVim plugin in Lua though I had never written a NeoVim plugin before and didn't know Lua.
-The NeoVim documentation is adequate though I had to supplement with reddit and stackoverflow searches for a few things which were either hard to find keywords for in the API docs, or which were not actually that well explained.
+1. I had little trouble writing this NeoVim plugin in Lua though I had never written a NeoVim plugin before and didn't know Lua.
+The NeoVim documentation is adequate though I had to supplement with web searches for a few things.
-1. Vim (and NeoVim's) efficiency impresses me.
+1. Vim/NeoVim's editing efficiency and Lua's speed impresses me.
 I have a 140,000 word manuscript and the dumb algorithm I implemented here doesn't take any perceptible time to run.

+## Lua/NeoVim API Concepts
+1. Ordered arrays
+1. Calling NeoVim commands from Lua
+1. Creating autocommands and commands

 # References